ikrabbe/github.rc/README.md

 - file = FILE				# actually the second non-option argument (default = README.md)
 - branch = -b|--branch arg	# the argument of the option `-b` or the long option `--branch` (default = master)

+## Example

+To read the README.md of this repository you simply use

+	github ikrabbe/github.rc

+, to show the rc command itself you can use

+	github ikrabbe/github.rc github

+and finally to install the command into your $home/bin/rc you can do

+	github ikrabbe/github.rc github > bin/rc/github; chmod 755 bin/rc/github

+.

 Happy githubbing!